gobwas/graceful/README.md

 The most common reason to use it is the ability of so-called **graceful restart** of an application.

+There is an [example web application](example) that restarts gracefully.

 # Usage

 Graceful proposes a client-server mechanism of sharing file descriptors.